 Legal

-AI is used to handle the groundwork of legal work so lawyers can complete foundational tasks much faster and spend more time on risk assessment, issue spotting, practical advice, and business-aligned problem-solving.
+Use AI to handle recurring, high-volume legal groundwork — such as contract review triage, research memo first drafts, authority summaries, due diligence reviews, matter-file summarization, and client-update drafts — so lawyers can complete repeatable workflow components faster and spend more time on risk assessment, issue spotting, practical advice, and business-aligned problem-solving.

 Why the human is still essential here